 Our approach is holistic.
 We focus on our “Five Pillars” (pictured below) to ensure our students get the most well-rounded dance education.
 We feel all “Five Pillars” are essential elements to successfully learning to dance.

-We don’t take shortcuts, but we have streamlined the learning process to expedite our students’ progress.
+While we don’t take shortcuts, we have streamlined the learning process to expedite our students’ progress.

 Our students learn much more and enjoy greater belly dance skills more quickly because of our progressive curriculum!

 Business and Teaching Education for Belly Dance Instructors

 – the following styles (but not limited to) –

 Egyptian Raqs Sharqi: Classic “Golden Era” to Modern (Belly Dance)